elementary-Inc/blog/_posts/2021/2021-08-10-elementary-os-6-odin-released.md

 ### Devices

-We've been working with our [hardware retailers](https://store.elementary.io/) to ensure they're able to offer elementary OS 6 out of the box as soon as possible.
-Visit their individual websites to inquire when OS 6 will be available.
+We've been working with our [hardware retailers](https://store.elementary.io/) to ensure they're able to offer elementary OS 6 out of the box as soon as possible. **Devices from both [Star Labs](https://starlabs.systems/?rfsn=4227837.e8f025) and [Laptop With Linux](https://laptopwithlinux.com/?ref=36&utm_source=referral&utm_medium=elementary&utm_campaign=elementary) are shipping with OS 6 now**; visit retailers' individual sites for more information.

 ---